Lab Architecture

 A cheaper alternative architecture, instead of using dedicated SSD disks for each cluster node, one single SSD disk can be used for configuring a SAN service.

-Each cluster node node1-node6 can use local storage attached directly to USB 3.0 port (USB Flash Disk) for hosting the OS, avoiding the use of less reliable SDCards.
+Each raspberry pi in the cluster node can use local storage attached directly to USB 3.0 port (USB Flash Disk) for hosting the OS, avoiding the use of less reliable SDCards.

 As additional storage (required by distributed storage solution), iSCSI SAN can be deployed instead of attaching an additional USB Flash Disks to each of the nodes.

-A SAN (Storage Access Network) can be configured using gateway as iSCSI Storage Server, providing additional storage (LUNs) to node1-node6.
+A SAN (Storage Access Network) can be configured using one of the nodes, san node, as iSCSI Storage Server, providing additional storage (LUNs) to the rest of the Raspberry PI nodes.

-As storage device, a SSD disk was attached to gateway node.
+As storage device, a SSD disk was attached to san node.
 This SSD disk was used as well to host the OS.

 pi-cluster-HW-1.0